 Shakespeare’s New Place & Nash’s House is wedged between the Mercure hotel and Shakespeare’s Schoolroom and Guildhall at the southern edge of Stratford’s town centre.
 Most points of interest in Stratford-upon-Avon are no more than a 7–8-minute walk from here.

 Although visitors can pay the entry fee to visit just Shakespeare’s New Place, it is much better value to buy a combined entry ticket that gives you admission to three of the properties that are operated by the Shakespeare Birthplace Trust.
-These include not just Shakespeare’s New Place but also Anne Hathaway’s Cottage, Shakespeare’s Birthplace, Hall’s Croft and Mary Arden’s Farm.
+These include not just Shakespeare’s New Place but also Anne Hathaway’s Cottage and Shakespeare’s Birthplace.

 Most people spend around an hour visiting the New Place.